International Journal of Forensic Mental Health

 Michael Seto, The Royal's Institute of Mental Health Research, Canada

-Alexander (Sandy) Simpson, Department of Psychiatry, University of Toronto, CAN
+Alexander (Sandy) Simpson, Department of Psychiatry, University of Toronto, Canada

 Patricia Zapf, Continuing & Professional Studies, Palo Alto University, USA